-Buccella Wines was founded in 2002 by Bill Deem and his wife Alicia who are both actively involved in the day to day operations.
-Part of their honeymoon was in the Sonoma & Napa wine country which they immediately fell in love with.
-Living on the East Coast and operating a successful landscaping company made it somewhat difficult to come out to Napa on vacation.
-However they made the most of any time off, often spending it touring the wine country and getting to know some of the vintners.
+Buccella Wines was founded in 2002 by Bill Deem and his wife Alicia; both are actively involved in the day to day operations.
+Part of their honeymoon was in Sonoma & Napa wine country – a part of the state that they immediately fell in love with.
+Living in Pennsylvania and operating a successful landscaping company at the time (New Life Landscape And Tree Care) made it somewhat difficult to come out to Napa Valley on vacation.
+However, they made the most of any time off, often spending it touring the wine country and getting to know some of the vintners.

 One vintner saw them often and wondered when they would become a part of the Napa wine industry.
-During harvest he actually offered Bill a job in the cellar – which was accepted!
+During harvest he actually offered Bill a job in the cellar – which Bill eventually accepted.
 Bill learned quickly from this learn by doing approach and despite the mostly manual labor, loved working with the grapes and in the process gained invaluable knowledge about wine making.
-For a couple of years Buccella made their wine at other local Napa facilities and then in 2006 secured their own winery in a business park just south of the town of Napa.
+For a couple of years Buccella made their wine at other local Napa production facilities and then in 2006 secured their own winery in a business park just south of the town of Napa.

-Today Bill and his wife divide their time between Napa and Philadelphia where he still operates his landscaping business.
+At the time of our visit, Bill and his wife divide their time between Napa and Philadelphia.
 We caught up with Bill just before the 24/7 throes of harvest for which they were already gearing up for.
-As of press time they focus on two high end wines, a Cabernet Sauvignon and a Merlot.
-As this winery evolves they have been able to enter long term contracts with Napa growers and in several cases the growers have planted the vineyards to the exact specifications Buccella requires – even down to the rootstalks, clones and trellising.
-This type of control without actually owning the land is very prudent for a winery as it involves less capital investment but still gives them the same amount of control over the vineyard (which is the most important part of winemaking).
+As of our latest update to this review, they focus on several premium wines, two Cabernet Sauvignon wines, a Merlot and a unique Rhone styled red blend.
+As the winery evolved, they formed long term contracts with Napa growers and in several cases the growers have planted the vineyards to their exact specifications – even down to the rootstocks, clones and trellising.
+This type of control without actually owning the land is very prudent for a winery as it involves less capital investment but still gives them the same amount of control over the vineyard (which is an extremely important part of wine making).

 Their wines are premium and in high demand – at the time of this review their mailing list is still open but is filling up rather quickly; their total production is merely 1200 cases.
-You can also find their wine locally at high end wine merchants including ACME and Dean & Deluca, both in St. Helena.
-Visit: www.buccellawines.com
+You can also find their wine locally at high end wine merchants including ACME Wine Shop in St. Helena.